Lobsterge/username_fuzzer/README.md

     	Make the usernames case-sensitive, if this flag is not checked they will be all lowercase -command string
-    	file -> generates usernames from input file italy -> generates usernames from the most common names in Italy world -> generates usernames from the most common names globally -cs
+    	file -> generates usernames from input file separate -> generates usernames from a names and surnames files italy -> generates usernames from the most common names in Italy world -> generates usernames from the most common names globally -cs